gunnysis/again_java_studying/README.md

 ## Explain 11th Directory
 - How to use and define the inheritance class.
 - How to use the method hiding concept.
 ---
+## Explain 12th Directory
+- 'Inheritance' package's program is a test learning the inheritance concept.
+- 'upcastingexam' package's program is a test that upcasted class object type's variables call all the methods available.
+---